 Don’t be so ignorant as to speak for God about mistakes, because honestly, you don’t know what you’re talking about.

 2. Don’t Spiritually Abuse Your Child

 My mom started taking me to a therapist, but would only take me to christian therapists, (who were all very biased) so I never actually got the therapy I needed to cure me of my depression.
 I only got more christians telling me that I was selfish and wrong and that I should look to God for help.

+This is a type of conversion therapy, which is being banned in so many places.
+However, this deadly practice continues every day, in every state, under the protection of religious programs such as troubled teen camps, and pastoral counseling.
 Okay, so here’s the thing.
 Amateurs who act as therapists are dangerous — as dangerous as doctors who practice medicine without a license.
 If your method is already not working for your child, don’t just bring in reinforcements.
 (Remember the definition of insanity…) You’re the one who doesn’t understand your child’s life; you would be wise indeed to find someone to learn from.
 If you can’t grasp what your child is telling you, find someone to help you understand.
 These “Christian therapists” paved your child’s road to death.
 If your medical doctor had such a track record, you would sue them for malpractice.
 And win.